chapter09/blog/_posts/2016-10-28-raspberry-pi-3--bose-mini-soundlink--airplay.md

 We deploy an open source AirPlay service ([shairport-sync](https://github.com/mikebrady/shairport-sync)) on Pi 3.

-The while installation is very easy, please refer to its documents on GitHub.
+The whole installation is very easy, please refer to its documents on GitHub.

 Some threads talking about what is the best implementation of AirPlay on Pi 3 can be found [here] (https://www.raspberrypi.org/forums/viewtopic.php?f=35&t=124122). [shairport-sync](https://github.com/mikebrady/shairport-sync) is the best.
 I tried [shairport], which has quite a lot of clutters in sound and has been out of maintainence for a long time.